loot/skyrimse/CONTRIBUTING.md

 The format and syntax of the masterlist is [fully documented](https://loot-api.readthedocs.io/en/stable/metadata/introduction.html), and other information on how to edit the masterlist can be found on the [Masterlist Editing](https://loot.github.io/docs/contributing/Masterlist-Editing) wiki page.

+When submitting changes, please keep them as focused as possible.
+If you'd like to make several unrelated changes across multiple mods, open separate pull requests for each mod you edit.
+This makes reviewing your changes much easier, keeps the commit history organized and easier to navigate, and makes reverting changes easier when necessary.
+Note that if a mod contains multiple plugins, you can make changes to any of those plugins in the same pull request.
+If you want to make a change to a separate mod that is related to the mod you're editing (e.g., you're editing Mod A's metadata & Mod B should load after it), you can include that in the same pull request as well.
+You can also edit several unrelated mods if your changes are contained to a single topic, e.g., updating Bash Tags or cleaning data.
+If, for example, you're updating the Bash Tags of several mods and would like to add cleaning data for them as well, you should do that in a separate pull request.

 If you send a pull request, then discover that you have made a mistake, feel free to make additional commits to fix it.
 You don't need to squash your commits or open a new pull request to keep your commit history tidy; whoever merges your pull request can squash it for you.
 You can also mark your pull request as a draft if it isn't ready to be merged.

 ### Testing Changes